Outlier Robust and Sparse Estimation of Linear Regression Coefficients: Key techniques

-First, we introduce Proposition \ref{c:cwpre}, that gives the condition on $\tau_{\rm cut}$ when the covariance matrix $\Sigma$ is unknown.
-The proof is given in Section \ref{sec:pl}. \begin{proposition} Suppose that the assumptions in Theorem \ref{t:main2} hold.
+First, we introduce Corollary \ref{c:cwpre}, that gives the condition on $\tau_{\rm cut}$ when we do not use $\Sigma$ in the estimator.
+The proof is given in Appendix. \begin{corollary} Suppose that the assumptions in Theorem \ref{t:main2} hold.
 Define $c_1'$ and $c_7$ as numerical constants.
 Then, with probability at least $1-\delta$, we have

 Additionally, with probability at least $1-\delta$, we have